Dzhulunitsa, Veliko Tarnovo Province

 Dzhulunitsa is a village in Northern Bulgaria.
-The village is located in Lyaskovets Municipality, Veliko Tarnovo Province. Аccording to the numbers provided by the 2020 Bulgarian census, Dzhulunitsa currently has a population of 1673 people with a permanent address registration in the settlement.
+The village is located in Lyaskovets Municipality, Veliko Tarnovo Province. Аccording to the numbers provided by the 2020 Bulgarian census, Dzhulunitsa currently has a population of 1,673 people with a permanent address registration in the settlement.

-Geography and Culture
+Geography and culture

-Dzhulunitsa village is located in Northern Bulgaria.
-The elevation in the village varies between 63 and 385 meters with an average of 106 meters.
-The climate of the village is continental.
+Dzhulunitsa village is in Northern Bulgaria.
+The elevation varies between 63 and 385 meters, with an average of 106 meters.
+The climate is continental.
 It lies on the borders of the Balkan Mountains and the Danubian Plain (Bulgaria).
-The highest geographical point of the area is 385 m with the peak “The Pyramid” in the area “Romana”.
+The highest geographical point of the area is 385 m with the peak "The Pyramid" in the area "Romana".
 There is a very well developed vegetable production, viticulture, fruit growing, animal husbandry and grain production in the village.
 A river with the same name as the village passes through it.